Strobesstrobes

 • Burp Suite Community: free, but rate-limited Intruder and no saved sessions.

-• mitmproxy: free and fully scriptable in Python, ideal for capturing mobile API traffic and automating request rewrites.
+• mitmproxy: free, fully scriptable in Python, ideal for capturing mobile API traffic and automating request rewrites.

-• Postman: not a proxy, but excellent for organizing and replaying authenticated requests with environment variables per role.
+• Postman: not a proxy, but excellent for organizing and replaying authenticated requests with per-role environment variables.

 API pentesting tools at a glance